5ghub/imxrt/README.md

 -Kit sketches: Folder contains more Arduino sketches for sensors and hardwrae devices

-- SerialFlash: Contains File system for the Flash memory
+-SerialFlash: Contains File system for the Flash memory

-- u-blox_GNSS: Contains examples for using the u-blox SAM-M8Q GNSS module
+-u-blox_GNSS: Contains examples for using the u-blox SAM-M8Q GNSS module

 # How to Use Arduino IDE with the Board